hdenyer/IMDM290-A2/README.md

 For assignment 2, I implemented a script which generates a heart made up of spheres.
 This script also animates the spheres to create a 'pulsing' effect.
 The end result is a bit unnerving...

-Script and scene can be found under ~/IMD - Assignment 2/Assets
+Script can be found under ~/IMD - Assignment 2/Assets/HeartGenerator.cs Scene is under ~/IMD - Assignment 2/Assets//SampleScene.unity

 ![pulsing_heart](https://github.com/user-attachments/assets/eb2e2298-d74c-40ec-b72d-1cfb4f286b8d)